-The E&S priority evaluation criteria are criteria for which an analysis is requested as part of the evaluation process.
-For client's evaluation, if the relevant criteria are not fulfilled, a positive evolution from the company current practices is expected in a reasonable timeframe and can be formalized through action plans or contract clauses.
+The E&S priority evaluation criteria are criteria for which a specific and systematic answer is requested as part of the evaluation process.
+For client's evaluation, if the criteria are not fulfilled, a positive evolution from the company current practices is expected in a reasonable timeframe and can be formalized through action plans or contract clauses.
 For dedicated transactions on projects, alignment with the criteria is expected as part of the project development; for dedicated advisory services ahead of a project's development, the client's commitment to develop the project according to these criteria is evaluated.